alt1f923/python_tutorial/chapter one/README.md

 ## Expressions
 ### Introduction
   The first concept I would like to introduce to you is **Expressions**.
-You should be familar with these if you've done any form of mathematics in your life, you might not be familar with the terminology surrounding them and that's okay.
+You should be familiar with these if you've done any form of mathematics in your life, you might not be familiar with the terminology surrounding them and that's okay.
 That's not what is important here, the skills are.

   Here is an example of an Expression.
   `(52 + 7  * 4) - 11`